Search

 • Taking care of a variety of species: Unlike working with companion animals such as dogs and cats, zookeepers work with a broader range of animals, making a working week not only interesting but engaging too.

-• Sharing knowledge: Zookeepers are uniquely positioned to share knowledge about animals and their environments with the general public, including children.
+• Sharing knowledge: Zookeepers, particularly when working with exhibited animals, are uniquely positioned to share knowledge about animals and their environments with the general public, including children.

 • Forming special bonds with animals: Throughout their career, many zookeepers have an opportunity to form a close relationship with an animal or animal species.
 This is a unique experience for anyone dedicating their career to animal care.